kalsan/compony/README.md

 - Typically required: `schema_fields` takes the names of fields as a whitelist for strong parameters.
 Together with model fields, this will completely auto-generate a Schemacop schema suitable for validating this form.
 If your argument list gets too long, you can use multiple calls to `schema_field` instead to declare your fields one by one on separate lines.
 - Optional: `schema_line` takes a single Schemacop line.
 Use this for custom whitelisting of an argument, e.g. if you have an input that does not have a corresponding model field.
 - Optional: `schema` allows you to instead fully define your own custom Schemacop V3 schema manually.
 Note that this disables all of the above schema calls.
+- Optional: `disable!` causes generated inputs to be disabled.
+Alternatively, `disabled: true` can be passed to the initializer to achieve the same result.

 The `form_fields` block acts much like a content block and you will use Dyny there.
 Two additional methods are made available exclusively inside the block: